 CIGO Guide to Irish Calendars of Wills

-There are now a number of different ways of searching the Calendars of Wills and
+There are now a number of different ways of searching the Calendars

-these Calendars have been made available online.
+2013, most of these Calendars have been made available online.

 These Calendars date from 1858 when responsibility for probate